Sorry, you need to enable JavaScript to visit this website.

 Degree Awarded: MFA Creative Writing

-Furthermore, students have access to a variety of additional professional development opportunities, including serving on the editorial board of an international literary journal Hayden's Ferry Review, translation experience through the Thousand Languages Project and internships with award-winning independent literary press Four Way Books.
+MFA poets and writers may also serve on the editorial board of an international literary journal, Hayden's Ferry Review, gain translation experience through the Thousand Languages Project, and intern with award-winning independent literary press Four Way Books.

 Sally Ball, Director of Creative Writing, Professor